Sanatani-Dhruv/ownwork/README.md

 DB_PASS=
 ```

-> That's it, your Ownwork application is ready to run it's Hello World Program.
+> That's it, your OwnWork application is ready to run it's Hello World Program.

 ### Usage